sourcegraph/about/handbook/ce/index.md

   - [Jonah Dueck](../../company/team/index.md#jonah-dueck-he-him)
   - [Josh Saunders](../../company/team/index.md#josh-saunders)
 - Customer Support
-  - We’re hiring a [Head of Customer Support](./roles/head_of_customer_support.md).
-Julia Glilnets is involved in the meantime.
+  - [Virginia Ulrich] (https://about.sourcegraph.com/company/team#virginia-ulrich-she-her) Head of Customer Support
+  - We will be hiring support engineers soon.
+Our Customer Engineers will continue in their support rotation for now.
 - Training